Affordable Housing: An International Perspective

-By the year 2035, slums may become the primary living environment for the world’s urban dwellers.
-This entry explores key definitions, causes, and characteristics of slums in the global arena, along with the types of social-work practice and general community development approaches being used to catalyze action to decrease the prevalence of slums.
-Core strategies include using pro–poor planning efforts that empower slum dwellers, creating affordable housing, and otherwise transitioning urban slums into vibrant communities.
-Concluding thoughts and further considerations for practice are offered to close the entry.
+This entry explores key definitions, causes, and characteristics of slums in the global arena, along with the types of social work practice and general community development approaches being used to catalyze action to decrease the prevalence of slums.
+Core strategies include using planning efforts that prioritize input from people who live in slums, creating affordable housing, and otherwise transitioning urban slums into vibrant communities.
+Concluding thoughts and further considerations for social work practice are offered.

-Social work has from its inception in the 19th century given focused attention to the needs of people living in slum communities (Estes, 2009; Karger & Stoez, 2010; Trattner, 1999).
-During that time slum communities were concentrated in urban centers of industrialization in Europe and the United States.
-Slum residents were largely immigrants and native-born people—African and Asian Americans (Davis & Bent-Goodley, 2007) and Jews (Wenocur & Reisch, 2001).
-They came to cities in large waves to avail themselves of the economic opportunities offered by the industrial revolution.
+There is a global crisis in housing that is creating significant challenges for low-income people who are seeking affordable housing that is safe, well conditioned, and accessible for the long term.
+“Slums” are the opposite, as these are characterized by insecure access, hazardous, unhealthy, and otherwise unsafe conditions.
+Social work has, from its inception in the beginning of the 20th century, given focused attention to the needs of people living in slum communities (Estes, 2009; Karger & Stoez, 2010; Trattner, 1999).
+During that time, places labeled as slums were concentrated in urban centers of industrialization in Europe and the United States.
+People who lived in slums were largely immigrants and native-born people from Africa and Asia (Davis & Bent-Goodley, 2007) and Jews from Eastern Europe as well as African Americans (Wenocur & Reisch, 2001).
+They came to cities in large waves to avail themselves of the economic opportunities offered by the Industrial Revolution.
 Instead, these opportunity seekers found themselves relegated to living in unsafe and unsanitary conditions.
-The plight of slum residents was largely ignored by elite power holders who, although generally aware of the condition of slum dwellers, did little to address their most basic needs because of classist and racist notions of worthiness (Hine, Hine, & Harold, 2012) as a result of economic exploitation, culture bias, and racial discrimination (Davis and Bent-Goodley; Lasch-Quinn, 1993), social Darwinist perspectives, and blame-the-victim orientations (Davis, 2006; Wenocur & Reisch).
+The plight of people who lived in slums was largely ignored by elite power holders, who, although generally aware of the condition of such people, did little to address their most basic needs because of classist and racist notions of worthiness (Hine et al., 2012) as a result of economic exploitation, cultural bias, and racial discrimination (Davis & Bent-Goodley, 2007; Lasch-Quinn, 1993), social Darwinist perspectives, and blame-the-victim orientations (Davis, 2006; Wenocur & Reisch, 2001).

-There have been changes since the 19th century.
-In the early 21st century, the locus of attention has shifted from Europe and the United States to Africa, Asia, and Latin America (Davis, 2006; Organization for Economic Cooperation and Development [OECD], 2006).
+In the early 21st century, the locus of attention has shifted from Europe and the United States to Africa, Asia, and Latin America (Davis, 2006; OECD, 2007).
 Further, major world institutions such as the United Nations (UN), International Monetary Fund (IMF), and World Bank now exist and can document, alleviate, or even create slum communities.
-As an example of this documenting capacity, the UN, as a global monitor of human settlements, gave the alarming assessment that without intervention, the number of people living in slums will double by 2030, growing from 1 billion to 2 billion people living in deplorably unsafe and unsanitary conditions (UN Habitat, 2003).
+As an example of this documenting capacity, the UN, as a global monitor of human settlements, gave the alarming assessment that without intervention, the number of people living in slums will double by 2030, growing from 1 billion to 2 billion people living in deplorably unsafe and unsanitary conditions.
 With the attention of these global policy institutions come the assessment tools and intervention resources to help people living in slums to improve their quality of life (UN Habitat, 2013).

 Scope and Nature of the Problem

 Wherever poor people live in large numbers in what is considered substandard housing, these areas have been labeled slums (UN Habitat, 2007).
-Slums have been identified worldwide; they are labeled barrios in Latin America, favelas in Brazil, ghettos in the United States and Europe, and townships or shantytowns in Africa (UN Habitat, 2003).
+Slums have been identified worldwide; they are called barrios in Latin America, favelas in Brazil, ghettos in the United States and Europe, and townships or shantytowns in Africa (UN Habitat, 2003).
 Slums are commonly considered an urban phenomenon, yet these areas exist in varying forms in the rural, urban, and suburban communities of the world (Davis, 2006).
-The number of people living in slums began to grow alarmingly fast (Davis; UN Habitat, 2003) starting in the 1980s; growth has been most rapid in the urban areas of Latin America, Southeast Asia, and Sub-Saharan Africa (UN Habitat, 2007).
+The number of people living in slums began to grow alarmingly fast starting in the 1980s (Davis, 2006; UN Habitat, 2003); growth has been most rapid in the urban areas of Latin America, Southeast Asia, and sub-Saharan Africa (UN Habitat, 2007).

 This rapid growth was produced by massive urban-to-rural migration—labeled the urbanization of poverty—that began after the implementation of IMF and World Bank lending policies aimed at creating economic growth and modernization in the developing world.
-Ten policies, called the Washington Consensus, were advanced by the United States (Davis, 2006; Share the World’s Resources [STWR], 2010; World Health Organization, n.d.) and included a focus on financial discipline, deregulation, and privatization, but instead fueled the current urban slum crisis (Davis).
+Ten policies, called the Washington Consensus, were advanced by the United States (Davis, 2006; STWR, 2010; WHO, n.d.) and included a focus on financial discipline, deregulation, and privatization, but instead fueled the 21st-century urban slum crisis (Davis, 2006).